Fibaro vs Samsung SmartThings home automation systems

 Just a few short years later and Samsung acquired the start-up for $200 million.
 Many considered this acquisition as Samsung first move into the Internet of Things (IoT) space and a small indication of the brand’s future direction.

 Now known as Samsung SmartThings, the system provides customers with a fully integrated and automated home solution that goes above most.

 At the heart of the Samsung SmartThings system is a hub, which connects to your Wi-Fi router, allowing you control from anywhere with an internet connection using the SmartThings app or website.

 The hub sends and receives commands to devices and can be linked with up to 231 units.
-The current SmartThings range includes power socket, light switches, heating control and sensors.
+Currently, the SmartThings range includes power sockets, light switches, heating control and sensors.

 What makes the system really cool is many new Samsung products already have the technology built-in, allowing you to integrate them into your smart home.
-For example, you can buy washing machine or robotic vacuum with the SmartThings technology already built-inn
+For example, you can buy a washing machine or robotic vacuum with the SmartThings technology already built-in.

 But that’s not all.
-Another feature that makes the Samsung SmartThings system incredible powerful is that it also works with any Z-Wave or ZigBee devices.
-So you able to use thousands of 3rd party products with the system.
+Another feature that makes the Samsung SmartThings system incredible powerful is that it also works with any Z-Wave or ZigBee device.
+So you’re able to use thousands of 3rd party products with the system.

 Simply put, if you want to be able to remotely control an element within your home, there will be at least one solution.